zfhassaan/genlytics/ARCHITECTURE.md

 ## Overview

-Genlytics has been redesigned following SOLID principles, Repository pattern, and Event-driven architecture for optimal performance and maintainability.
+Genlytics has been redesigned with Repository pattern and Event-driven architecture for optimal performance and maintainability.

 ## Architecture Principles

-### SOLID Principles
+### Design Principles

 1. **Single Responsibility Principle (SRP)**
    - Each class has one reason to change